ankitects/anki-manual/src/studying.md

 ![Study overview](media/study_overview.png)

-The cards are split into [three types:](getting-started.md#types-of-cards) New, Learning an To Review.
+The cards are split into [three types](getting-started.md#types-of-cards): New, Learning, and To Review.
 If you have [Bury siblings](#siblings-and-burying) activated in your deck options, you may see how many cards will be buried in grey: